lrodolfol/CrudTeste-RabbitMq/README.md

 Repostory for teste some definitions with rabbitmq using minimal api

-queue and exchange with binds and deadletter
+queue and exchange with binds, deadletter and rpc